TrueBlocks/trueblocks-docs/content/chifra/admin.md

 ## chifra daemon

 <!-- markdownlint-disable MD041 -->
-`chifra daemon` manages chifra's long-running processes include its JSON API server.
+`chifra daemon` manages chifra's API server.
 Each of the `chifra` commands along with all of its options, are provided not only by the command line, but also the API server.
-We call this process the `flame` server, which is written in Go.
+We call this process the `flame` server, which is written in Go. `chifra serve` is an alias for the `chifra daemon` command.

-In the future, this daemon may also manage other long-running processes.
+In the future, this daemon may also manage other long-running processes such as `chifra scrape` and `chifra monitors`, but for now, it's only managing the API server.

+The `--grpc` option turns on a GRPC server that may speed up certain command such as `chifra names`, although this option is experimental and therefore not recommended for production use.

+If the default port for the API server is in use, you may change it with the `--port` option.

-Another way to get help to run `chifra --help` or `chifra <cmd> --help` on your command line.
+To get help for any command, please see the API documentation on our website.
+But, you may also run `chifra --help` or `chifra <cmd> --help` on your command line to get help.

 See below for an example of converting command line options to a call to the API.
 There's a one-to-one correspondence between the command line tools and options and the API routes and their options.